redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

     });

 This code responds to the **popoverShow** event triggered when the editor popover is opened.

-This event passes as second argument the element which is being edited, so we must check that it belongs the block type we are working on, in this example the **FileTutorial**.
+This event passes as second argument, the element which is being edited, so we must check that it belongs the block type we are working on, in this example the **FileTutorialBlock**.

 Now we will add the code to open the media library under the [ your code ] section: